CannerCMS/docs.canner.io/docs/cli-app-create.md

 sidebar_label: canner app create
 ---

-Create an new Canner app, you can specify the app name with the option `--app-name, -a`.
-Free plan users can only have one project, so the command will throw error.
+Create a new Canner app, you can specify the app name with the option `--app-name, -a`.

 ## Options